 Srinjay Chakravarti is a writer, editor and translator based in Salt Lake City, in Calcutta, India.
-He was born in Calcutta in 1973.

 A former journalist with The Financial Times Group, he has worked on the editorial staff of an international online financial news service.
 He has also worked on the editorial staff of an Indian daily newspaper.
 He currently works as a freelance academic/research editor and editorial consultant.

 He was educated at various schools in Calcutta (now Kolkata) and Bombay (now Mumbai), at St Xavier’s College, Calcutta, and at universities based in Calcutta and New Delhi.
 University degrees: B.Sc.
 (Economics honors), M.A.
 (English).
 He was admitted to the University of Chicago, the London School of Economics and Political Science, the University of Liverpool, the University of Sussex and other institutions in the US and the UK at the undergraduate level.